krishna-devel/uproject/kdtree/README.md

   2. Zlib (zlib1g-dev)
   3. Boost (libboost-all-dev)

+  Other than these libraries I also use gtest, tbb and Eigen.
+But they are packaged in the source code for simplicity.

   On an ubuntu machine you can get everything isntalled by running the following command:

     ```